Abdul-Sayed/typescriptnotes/notes.md

 # Modules

 When there are many namepaces, its  a drawback and you must imperitively export and reference each function being used.
 It becomes unclear which ts file has which namepace dependency.
 Modules are declarative about which file has which module dependency which keeps its own scope (doesn't bleed into global scope).
+The problem is that a module loader has to be setip.

+In circle.ts
+    export const PI = Math.PI;

+    export function calculateCircumference(diameter: number) {
+      return diameter * PI;
+    }

+In rectangle.ts
+    export default function calculateRectangle(width: number, length: number) {
+      return width * length;
+    }  //==> use default if a file exports only one function or property

+In index.ts
+    import { PI, calculateCircumference } from "./circle";
+    // import * as circle from './circle';    ==> alternative

+    import calculateRectangle from "./rectangle";

+    console.log(calculateCircumference(10))
+    // console.log(circle.calculateCircumference(10))   ==> alternative

+    console.log(calculateRectangle(5, 2));